-This unit extends the student's understanding of the concepts of genetics and molecular biology obtained in CXA171 Foundations of the Human Body and CXA315 Cell and Molecular Biochemistry.
-The unit focuses on medical molecular genetics providing detailed study of genetic mutations and inheritance patterns of genetic diseases.
-Laboratory sessions cover molecular diagnostic techniques.
+This unit extends the student's understanding of the concepts of genetics and molecular biology obtained in CXA171 Cell Biology and Function and CXA262 Cell and Molecular Biochemistry.
+The unit focuses on medical molecular genetics, providing detailed study of genetic mutations and inheritance patterns of genetic diseases.
+Laboratory sessions will cover molecular diagnostic techniques.

 |Unit name||Human Molecular Biology|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.